ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the same as the public key of the account key pair used to authenticate that request.
 This assures that vulnerabilities in the protocols with which the certificate is used (e.g., signing oracles in TLS [JSS15]) do not result in compromise of the ACME account.
+Because ACME accounts are uniquely identified by their account key pair (see {{finding-an-account-url-given-a-key}}) the server MUST not allow account key pair reuse across multiple accounts.

 ## DNS security